Ellie-L25/EllieL-knowledge-base-docs/content/Example doc 01.md

 ---
-DC Heros: Creating docs and frontmatter
+title: Creating docs and frontmatter
 ---
 This is an example doc.
 Docs are Markdown files inside the `content/` directory.